Open Shelf, the magazine of the Ontario Library Association

 Please also provide a brief bio (no more than 100 words), including your current job title, institutional affiliation (or other preferred identifying information) and contact information.
 In addition, include complete contact information at the end of your article.
 If we publish your article we also require an author photograph (high resolution preferred).

-Open Shelf publishes once a month (on the 1st except January 1 and August 1).
+Open Shelf publishes once a month (except January and August).
 Submissions are accepted any time throughout the year.

 Copyright permissions, deposit, and republication

 The contributor(s) retain all rights under Canadian copyright law.
 However, Open Shelf is an open access publication and, unless otherwise specified, the contributor(s) for a given article or submission and the publisher (i.e., the Ontario Library Association [OLA]) agree that the contributor(s) grant to OLA and the general public a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International copyright license.

 Under this license, the contributor(s) grants to OLA and the general public a royalty-free, worldwide nonexclusive license to publish, reproduce, display, distribute and use the article or submission in any form, to publish in Open Shelf.
 Any photographs or illustrative material as well as video or audio material must also be compliant with the Creative Commons license.

 For photos that contain a recognized individual, or a recognizable portion of an individual, authors should secure the individual’s permission in writing for use of the photo in Open Shelf.
 Photos taken at public events or news events, or crowd shots taken in a public place, do not require permission from the subjects.

 As per the Creative Commons license, if the contributor(s) choose(s) to republish an article or other published submission (e.g., a podcast) in another publication, the Ontario Library Association must receive credit as the original publisher.
 The attribution statement must be formatted as follows: